Ruddickmg/vault-kms-provider/documentation/src/configuration/authentication.md

 VAULT_JWT_PATH = "/path/to/jwt"
 # role for jwt, optional
 VAULT_JWT_ROLE = "vault-kms-provider"

+# path to client cert and key for certificate authentication
+VAULT_CLIENT_CERT = "/path/to/client/public.crt"
+VAULT_CLIENT_KEY = "/path/to/client/private.key"
 ```

 Environment variables can be configured using the `env` property in the values.yaml, ex: